Ritesh955/json-log-praser/README.md

 ```

-Assumption:

-Valid Json record is such a record that contains all the above fields.
+To keep the parser implementation simple we would consider that valid Json record is such a record that contains all the above fields.
 The field values
 should also follow the below field type mapping:

 ```